David Ojabo

-David Ojabo (born 17 May 2000) is a Nigerian-Scottish professional American football linebacker for the Baltimore Ravens of the National Football League (NFL).
+David Ojabo (born 17 May 2000) is a Nigerian-Scottish professional American football linebacker.
 He was an All-American college football player for the Michigan Wolverines, and was selected by the Ravens in the second round of the 2022 NFL draft.

 Early life

 Ojabo was born in Port Harcourt, Nigeria, in 2000 and moved to Aberdeen, Scotland with his family in 2007.
 At 17, he moved to Blairstown, New Jersey, in the United States and began attending Blair Academy.
 He initially played basketball before switching to American football.
 Ojabo committed to the University of Michigan to play college football in part because the Michigan weather was similar to Scotland and made him feel at home.

 College career

 Ojabo did not play his first year at Michigan in 2019.
 As a sophomore in 2020, he played in six games and made one tackle.
 Ojabo took over as a starter in 2021.
 On January 4, 2022, he announced that he would forgo his senior year and enter the draft.

 While performing on Pro Day at Michigan, Ojabo suffered a left ankle injury while performing a drill.
 It was later confirmed that he had suffered a torn Achilles.